CULTURE

 Hulu/Disney+

-At 77, Diane von Furstenberg is known around the world for her iconic wrap dress and initialed (DVF) fashion line.
-Now, a documentary by Oscar-winner Sharmeen Obaid-Chinoy (who will also direct the next Star Wars film) will delve into Furstenberg’s life story, detailing her Belgian childhood as the daughter of a Holocaust survivor, her marriage into (and subsequent divorce from) German royalty, the creation of her fashion empire, and her extensive philanthropy.
-Featuring interviews with famous friends of Furstenberg—like Marc Jacobs, Hillary Clinton, and Oprah, to name a few—the doc will premiere at the Tribeca Film Festival before landing on streamers.
-Hopefully, there will be mention of her two-season, 2014 reality show, House of DVF—fingers crossed.
+At 77, Diane von Furstenberg is known worldwide for her iconic wrap dress and initialed (DVF) fashion line.
+Now, a documentary by Oscar-winner Sharmeen Obaid-Chinoy (who will also direct the next Star Wars film) delves into Furstenberg’s life story, detailing her Belgian childhood as the daughter of a Holocaust survivor, her marriage into (and subsequent divorce from) German royalty, the creation of her fashion empire, and her extensive philanthropy.
+The doc premiered at the Tribeca Film Festival before landing on streamers, featuring interviews with famous friends of Furstenberg—like Marc Jacobs, Hillary Clinton, and Oprah.
+Read W’s review of Woman in Charge here.

 Queen of the Deuce